Feng shui – the Chinese art of placement. An interview with Jan Cisek, London-based expert in feng shui by Susan Norman

 Q: Which were …?

 Jan: Well one simply hung a crystal in the fertility corner, but one couple’s problem was that they had an immovable staircase in the fertility corner – so I sent them on holiday, which is where they conceived.
-With an Indian couple, it seemed that the husband was worried about having children – unconsciously – so we put pictures of happy children playing around the place.
+With an Indian couple, it seemed that the husband was worried about having children – unconsciously – so we put pictures of happy children playing around the place to reassure him about the whole thing.

 Q: And they all got pregnant immediately?

 Jan: Yes.
 Well, within a month or so.
-Because they all conceived around the same time, I got a rush of thank you cards all in the same week about nine months later, which all said things like ‘I’d been trying for years to get pregnant, but after one consultation with you, I got pregnant immediately’!
+Because they all conceived around the same time, I got three thank you cards all in the same week about nine months later, which all said things like ‘I’d been trying for years to get pregnant, but after one consultation with you, I got pregnant immediately’!
 I had a bit of explaining to do to my girlfriend!

 Q: I bet.
 You mentioned buying and selling houses.
 Are some houses intrinsically better than others, or just better for some people?